E. B.: My name is Elsie Bailey. I was born on June 20 in 1907 in Lister,

 E. B.: Well, you see we moved here in August.
 But I think we had to quit teaching a year ahead of that because our arthritis was so bad that we lost our balance.
 We couldn’t demonstrate any more.
 He’d try to lead me, and I’d get off balance.
 My legs were no good at all.
 So when you lose your health like that, you have to give up.

 Int: Well it catches up with all of us.
-Well, this has been very enjoyable, and I appreciate your time.
+Well, this has been very enjoyable, and I

 Tape stops.

-Int: This is two days after our original interview with Elsie, and she has some things that she would like to add to what we said.
+Elsie, and she has some things that she would like to add to what we said.
 O.K.
 Elsie.

 Int: Alright